A pacemaker generator change or battery replacement is necessary when the pacing device is at the end of its service life.

 Do the following at least one week before your procedure:

-- Organize a ride to and from Royal Columbian Hospital or Jim Pattison Outpatient Care and Surgical Centre, depending on where your procedure is booked.
+- Organize a ride to and from Royal Columbian Hospital or Jim Pattison Outpatient Care and Surgical Centre in Surrey, depending on where your procedure is booked.
 You cannot drive right after the procedure.
 We will tell you after the procedure when you can drive again.

 - Arrange to have someone with you at the hospital if you would like someone to help you keep track of the information we give you, or if you need help reading or speaking English.